 Things to discuss with your caregiver:

-Because so many previas become normal by the end of pregnancy, it may be wise to hold off any decision making until closer to labor.
+Because so many previas identified early in pregnancy become normal by the end of pregnancy, it may be wise to hold off any decision making until closer to labor.

 Bleeding can be frightening, but there is usually very little a caregiver can do about it.
-Though you have the option to try bedrest, it is not likely to change the position of your placenta.
+Though you have the option to try bedrest, it does not change the position of your placenta.